socialvibe/truex-android-google-ima-ssai-ref-app/README.md

 We've marked the source code with comments containing numbers in brackets: ("[3]", for example), that correlate with the steps listed below.
-For example, if you want to see how to parse ad parameters, search the `VideoPlaybackManager.java` file for `[3]` and you will find the related code.
+For example, if you want to see how to parse ad parameters, search the `VideoPlayerWithAds.java` file for `[3]` and you will find the related code.

 ## Steps

-### [1] - Look for true[X] companions for a given ad (VideoPlaybackManager.java)
+### [1] - Look for TrueX ads (VideoPlayerWithAds.java)

 In the IMA delegate method `onAdEvent`, we call `onAdStarted` when the event is an ad started event.
-In `onAdStarted`, we call the `Ad`'s `getCompanionAds` method and inspect each of the companion ads.
-If any companion has an `apiFramework` value matching `truex`, then we ignore all other companion ads and begin the true[X] engagement experience.
+In `onAdStarted`, we call the `ad`'s `getAdSystem` method.
+If the value matches `trueX`, then we pause ad playback begin the TrueX engagement experience.

-### [2] - Parse ad parameters (VideoPlaybackManager.java)
+### [2] - Get ad parameters (VideoPlayerWithAds.java)

-The `CompanionAd` object contains a data URL which encodes parameters used by the true[X] renderer.
-We parse this base64 string into a `JSONObject`.
+The ad description contains a data URL which encodes parameters used by the TrueX renderer.
+We extract this via the `ad.getDescription()` call.

-### [3] - Prepare to enter the engagement (VideoPlaybackManager.java)
+### [3] - Prepare to enter the engagement (VideoPlayerWithAds.java)

 By default the underlying ads, which IMA has stitched into the stream, will keep playing.
 First we pause playback.
-There will be a "placeholder" ad at the first position of the ad break (this is the true[X] ad also containing information on how to enter the engagement).
+There will be a "placeholder" ad at the first position of the ad break (this is the TrueX ad also containing information on how to enter the engagement).
-We need to seek over the placeholder.
+We need to seek over the placeholder ad video.

-### [4] - Initialize and start the renderer (VideoPlaybackManager.java)
+### [4] - Start the TrueX engagement (VideoPlayerWithAds.java)

-Once we have the ad parameter JSON object, we can initialize the true[X] ad manager and set our `VideoPlaybackManager` as its `PlaybackHandler`.
-We then start the true[X] ad experience by calling `startAd` on the true[X] ad manager that we instantiated, with the ad parameters, slot type, and the view group in which we will be displaying the true[X] ad experience.
+Once we have the ad parameter JSON object, we can initialize the TrueX ad manager and set our `VideoPlaybackManager` as its `PlaybackHandler`.
+We then start the TrueX ad experience by calling `startAd` on the TrueX ad manager that we instantiated, with the ad parameters, slot type, and the view group in which we will be displaying the TrueX ad experience.

 ### [5] - Respond to AD_FREE_POD (TruexAdManager.java)

-If the user fulfills the requirements to earn true[ATTENTION], the true[X] event listener for the `AD_FREE_POD` event will be called.
+If the user fulfills the requirements to earn true[ATTENTION], the TrueX event listener for the `AD_FREE_POD` event will be called.
 We respond by seeking the underlying stream over the current ad break.
 This accomplishes the "reward" portion of the engagement.